Popular bets on P.R. in new institutional campaign

-Under the slogan of “100 x whatever we want,” Popular bank is launching a new advertising campaign that seeks to inspire Puerto Rico residents to think differently — to see the island with new eyes and break new ground.
+Under the slogan of “100 x whatever we want,” Banco Popular is launching a new advertising campaign that seeks to inspire Puerto Rico residents to think differently — to see the island with new eyes and break new ground.

 “I have always believed in the capacity we have as a people to achieve great things when we set out to do it,” said Popular Inc. CEO Richard Carrión during a morning news conference Wednesday.